aahaansingh/aahaansingh.github.io/content/posts/post2.md

 The three of us had such a conversation on the rooftop of his building, self-referential and reverential to the point of meaninglessness.
 J., dressed like some vague notion of a '90s British scenester (or my impression of one), had recently and amicably left his old Strokes-stroking
 {{< sidenote "band" >}}I have recently been informed that they are recording an album, though I unfortunately do not know if J. is part of this process.{{< /sidenote >}}
-band for the charted depths of individual songwriterhood.
+for the charted depths of individual songwriterhood.
 He was dealing with it just fine, really, and tipsily played us a few chords from atop his bed, which was fab.
 I was torn between amusement at the bit and awe at his level of commitment, though in retrospect, I think this was one thing that he _was_ sincere about.
 One does not choose to chase ghosts on a whim, as Bill Murray [taught us](https://www.youtube.com/watch?v=0tdyU_gW6WE).